valtimo-platform/valtimo-documentation/using-valtimo/upload/trefwoorden.md

 Trefwoorden can be managed per case type.
 A sub tab is avilable for admins by going to `Admin -> Cases` in the menu and choosing a case type.
 In the case type, the section for trefwoorden is available by going to the `ZGW` tab and selecting the `Document tags` sub tab.
-This tab will only become available when the version for the documenten api is set to 1.4. or higher in the plugin configuration.
+This tab will only become available when the version for the Documenten API is set to 1.4. or higher in the plugin configuration.

 ### Adding trefwoorden to a case type